StevePatpatyan/GoodTradingCardBot/README.md

 General Schema:

 CardsGeneral:

-id - general card id (or cash/voucher id) image - image path of card name - card name total - total number of cards available (infinite if NULL) NextNumber - next number of the card if a new one is generated (EX: If there are 4 of a card, NextNumber is 5)
+- id - general card id (or cash/voucher id)
+- image - image path of card
+- name - card name
+- total - total number of cards available (infinite if NULL) NextNumber - next number of the card if a new one is generated (EX: If there are 4 of a card, NextNumber is 5)

 Cards:

-id: specific card id
+- id: specific card id
-general_id: general card id (foreign key of id in CardsGeneral)
+- general_id: general card id (foreign key of id in CardsGeneral)
-number: number of the card compared to all of the cards of its type
+- number: number of the card compared to all of the cards of its type
-owner_id: discord id of the owner of the card (foreign key of id in Users)
+- owner_id: discord id of the owner of the card (foreign key of id in Users)

 Users:

-id: discord user id
+- id: discord user id
-username: discord username
+- username: discord username
-cash: cash amount of user
+- cash: cash amount of user
-vouchers: number of vouchers user has
+- vouchers: number of vouchers user has

 Packs:

-name: pack name
+- name: pack name
-cost: cash cost of pack
+- cost: cash cost of pack
-CommonDrop: id of common drop
+- CommonDrop: id of common drop
-UncommonDrop: id of uncommon drop
+- UncommonDrop: id of uncommon drop
-RareDrop: id of rare drop
+- RareDrop: id of rare drop
-EpicDrop: id of epic drop
+- EpicDrop: id of epic drop
-LegendaryDrop: id of legendary drop
+- LegendaryDrop: id of legendary drop
-MythicalDrop: id of mythical drop
+- MythicalDrop: id of mythical drop
-available: whether or not pack is available (0 if unavailable or 1 if available)
+- available: whether or not pack is available (0 if unavailable or 1 if available)
-CashBase: base value of cash rewarded if drop rewards cash (see openPack command)
+- CashBase: base value of cash rewarded if drop rewards cash (see openPack command)

+VoucherRewards:

+- cost: cost of reward in vouchers
+- reward_id: general id of reward (CardsGeneral id)
+- available: availability of reward (0 if unavailable, 1 if available)
+- name: name of event that user will type as parameter of useVouchers command
+- CashRewarded: amount of cash voucher gives if reward is cash